-The City of Knoxville Pension System (the "System") has separate legal standing and is fiscally independent of the City of Knoxville.
-However, based upon the criterion of financial accountability as defined by GASB Statement No. 84, Fiduciary Activities, the System is considered a part of the City's financial reporting entity and is included in the City's Annual Comprehensive Financial Report (ACFR) as a pension trust fund, a fiduciary fund type.
+The City of Knoxville Pension System (the "System") has separate legal standing and is fiscally independent of the City of Knoxville (the "City").
+However, based upon the criterion of financial accountability as defined by GASB Statement No. 84, Fiduciary Activities, the System is considered a component unit of the City's financial reporting entity and is included in the City's Annual Comprehensive Financial Report (ACFR) as a pension trust fund, a fiduciary fund type.